Geometry of Polynomials and Root-Finding via Path-Lifting: The Path-Lifting Algorithm

-\begin{rem} The number $\alpha_0$ is given in \cite{Sm86} and in many places throughout the literature as $\alpha_0 \approx 0.130707$.
+\begin{rem} The number $\alpha_0$ is given in \cite{SmaleDataAtOnePoint} and in many places throughout the literature as $\alpha_0 \approx 0.130707$.
 However, this specific value is very likely the result of a typographic error in the fifth decimal place.
-Smale shows in \cite{Sm86} that $\alpha_0$ is a solution to the equation $(2r^2 - 4r +1)^2 - 2r = 0$; the relevant root of this equation is $0.13071694\ldots$.
-There have been subsequent improvements to this constant (see \cite{WH} or \cite{WZ}, for example), but $0.1307$ suffices for our purposes. \end{rem}
+Smale's bound for $\alpha_0$ is stated as a solution to $(2r^2 - 4r +1)^2 - 2r = 0$ \cite[Section~4] {SmaleDataAtOnePoint}; the relevant root of this equation is $0.130716944\ldots$. \end{rem}

-\begin{rem} Calculation of $\alpha(z)$ requires the ability to evaluate all derivatives of $f$ at a $z$.
-In some situations, this is not possible; for example, if $f$ is defined as an $n$-fold composition of some other function $g$, calculation of $f$ and $f'$ in terms of $g$ and $g'$ is simple, but calculating even $f''$ is impractical.
-However, evaluation of higher derivatives may be avoided using the bound \cite{Sm86}: